Tomtiko04/Flappy-Bird-Game/README.md

-# Ogunneye oyinkansola - Flapp Bird Game
+# Ogunneye Oyinkansola - Flapp Bird Game

 ## Welcome! 👋
-Thanks for checking out this Flapp Bird Game.
+Thank you for checking out this Flapp Bird Game.

 ### Built with